Introduction: Food Technology’s Future is Now

 Market Status:

-October 2025: Avery Dennison + Walmart partnership deploying RFID-enabled labels in fresh food (meat, bakery, deli)
+- October 2025: partnership deploying RFID‑enabled labels in fresh food (meat, bakery, deli)

 NFC (Near‑Field Communication):